 When to see a doctor

-If you've missed your period for three months or more, see your doctor to help determine the cause.
+If you've missed your period for three months or more, see your doctor to determine the cause.
 You can miss your period for a number of reasons — including pregnancy, stress, or a change in diet or exercise habits — but it's best to get evaluated whenever your menstrual cycle changes.

 - An immune system response to ovarian tissue (autoimmune disease).
 In this rare form, your immune system produces antibodies against your ovarian tissue, harming the egg-containing follicles and damaging the egg.
 What triggers the immune response is unclear, but exposure to a virus is one possibility.

-Complications of premature ovarian failure include:
+Complications of primary ovarian insufficiency include:

 - Osteoporosis.
 The hormone estrogen helps maintain strong bones.
 Women with low levels of estrogen have an increased risk of developing weak and brittle bones (osteoporosis), which are more likely to break than healthy bones.